Tuition, Fees, and Refunds

 - Stenographic machine rentals are available to on-campus Realtime Reporting Machine Shorthand Theory I, II, and III students only.
 Students will be expected to purchase a realtime writer (stenographic machine) approximately nine months after entering the Realtime Reporting program.
 Realtime Reporting students who do not attend on-campus courses their first quarter must purchase their own steno machines that meet certain specifications.
 More information is available about stenographic machine ordering and the Investment Certificate Program through the Bookstore or Realtime Reporting Coordinator.

 - All Realtime Reporting students must own or purchase a laptop and Case CATalyst (Student) Software that meet specifications.
 Realtime Reporting students who take theory, speedbuilding, or skills classes via eLearning are required to own or to purchase Case CATalyst (Student) Software that meets specifications.
 The Realtime Reporting Case CATalyst (Student) Software Rent-to-Own program requires 5 quarters of rental at $100.00 per quarter ($500.00), at which time software ownership and license transfers to the student.
-If the balance of $500.00 is not paid in full, the software key, if applicable, must be returned to the College or the student is responsible for the remaining balance.
+If the balance of $500.00 is not paid in full, the software key or Product Key Code ownership reverts back to the College or the student is responsible for the remaining balance.

 Midstate College has a fair and equitable refund policy for students who completely withdraw from classes.